Maxugoski/Maxugoski/README.md

 ### My work

-I do all kinds of work to help people get started with FP as easier as possible:
+I do all kinds of work to help people get started with Tech as easier as possible:

-* [🎥 YouTube](https://youtube.com/c/chshersh) — FP, OCaml, Haskell, tech
+* [🎥 YouTube](https://youtube.com/@maxugoski?si=Wji7Ch9uRIoiRfvH) — FP, OCaml, Haskell, tech
-* [📚 Blog](https://chshersh.com/) — articles explaining idiomatic ways to solve problems using Functional Programming in OCaml and Haskell
+* [📚 Book](https://www.amazon.com/dp/B0G1C6HS5Z) —  When code decides how people live, every keystroke becomes an ethical act.
+Ethics in Code reveals how software now shapes human behavior, privacy, and justice — often without conscience.
+Blending philosophy, real-world tech stories, and moral clarity, the author challenges developers and digital creators to see beyond functionality and ask the deeper question: Who does this code empower, and who does it exclude?
+From The Software Engineer’s Oath to The Moral Stack, this book redefines what it means to build technology responsibly — with empathy, inclusivity, and humanity at its core.

 OSS has been a huge part of my educator and mentor journey for many years and I'd like to highlight a few notable projects: